5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA). 5-HIAA is a breakdown product of a hormone called serotonin.

 Why the Test is Performed

 This test measures the level of 5-HIAA in the urine.
-It is often done to detect certain tumors in the digestive tract (carcinoid tumors) and to track a person's condition.
+It is often done to detect certain tumors in the digestive tract (carcinoid tumors) and to track the progress of a person with a carcinoid tumor.

 Normal Results